 2001 • 2002 • 2003 • 2004 • 2005

-In a nutshell: This article is an overview of your IS 300's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your IS 300's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Lexus.

 Overview of the Lexus IS 300